chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/gpt-4o-mini/4a3efad6e00824e5814b9c8f571c9c98aad40281/patches/patch1/responses/Signer.java_response.txt

         } else {
             signatureParameters.setSignatureLevel(SignatureLevel.PAdES_BASELINE_B);
         }
-        // Removed CertificationPermission as it has been removed from the API
+        // Removed CertificationPermission as it no longer exists in the new version
-        // signatureParameters.setPermission(CertificationPermission.MINIMAL_CHANGES_PERMITTED);

         // Create common certificate verifier
         CommonCertificateVerifier commonCertificateVerifier = new CommonCertificateVerifier();